Built-in alcove or closet shelves are an easy woodworking project

-There never seems to be enough storage space in closets and alcoves.
+There never seems to be enough storage space in closets and alcoves; that's just a fact of life.
 Likewise, many people acquire collectibles as a hobby.
 Eventually the display space runs out.
 Some alcove shelving might be just the answer.
-Another situation is storing all that bulky winter clothing.
+Another situation is storing all those bulky winter jackets and sweaters.

 Adding more shelving is an easy woodworking project and can be much more economical than buying plastic or wire shelving from Walmart or Home Depot.
 Since were working with small spaces, we can rely on the support of three walls to make a sturdy storage surface.

 Were not talking about your baseball shoes here.
 These cleats are the 1 X 2 (2.54 cm X 5.08 cm) boards mentioned in the material list.
 Theyre installed horizontally and support the shelf.
 Well be installing 3 of them per shelf, one spanning the rear wall and one on either side wall.

 Decide on the height that works best.
 Dont forget that the thickness of your shelf material is important since the finished horizontal surface will be that much taller than the upper edge of the cleats.

 Carefully measure the length of the back wall and use your saw to cut a cleat to fit it.